Entanglement complexity of spanning pairs of lattice polygons: Introduction

 The main theorems proved in this paper are stated below.
 Full details of proofs are given in subsequent sections.

 Using tangle products, we define good measures of spanning link complexity in Definition \ref{def:goodmeasure} of Section \ref{sec:linkGoodMeasures}.
-Roughly speaking, good measures of spanning link complexity increase linearly with the number of occurrences of a given tangle in a particular tangle decomposition, one which corresponds to the concatenation operation defined for 2SAPs.
+Roughly speaking, good measures of $k$-component spanning link complexity increase linearly with the number of occurrences of a given tangle (specified by what we will call a $k$-tangle triple) in a particular tangle decomposition, one which includes the concatenation operation defined for 2SAPs.
 We then establish the following general ways for obtaining good measures.
 Let $\mathcal{L}^k$ be the set of smooth ambient isotopy classes of $k$-component links.

 \begin{restatable}{thm}{LinkMeasureToGoodMeasure} Suppose that $F:\bigcup_{i=1}^{\infty} \mathcal{L}^i\rightarrow [0,\infty)$ is a function defined on links of any number of components.
 Additionally, suppose that the following hold: